-"How doth the little busy bee improve each shining hour, and gather honey all the day from every opening flower!"
+"How cheerfully he seems to grin, how neatly spreads his claws, and welcomes little fishes in with gently smiling jaws!"
 Ryan said finishing the poem.
 The man lifted his hat to the top of head revealing a certain beauty Ryan hadn't been expecting.
-Full, pink lips that spread into a wicked smile, and endless, deep brown eyes that bore right through him, all surrounded by a seemless pallor of skin.
+Full, pink lips that spread into a wicked smile, and endless, deep brown eyes that bore right through him, all surrounded by a seamless pallor of skin.

 "How do you know that?"
 The man asked with a certain glimmer in his dark eyes.

 "My mother used to recite that when I was younger."
 Ryan explained.
 The hatter smiled but quickly wiped it away.

 "Yes, I see.
 Can I help you to some tea, love?"
 He asked.
 Ryan shook his head, but then remembered the soft, white rabbit in his lap.

 "Actually, can I get some for the rabbit?"
 The man nodded and prepared a cup.
 "I'm Ryan, by the way."

 "Hello Ryan," he smiled, "My name is Brendon."